UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_17.md

 `pd.concat()` can glue the 2 dataframes together either horizontally or vertically.

-In this animation you can see that the peices are joined in the order that was presented and the pattern does not necessarily match up.
+In this animation you can see that the pieces are joined in the order that was presented and the pattern does not necessarily match up.

 ---